nkuegler/MPM_bidsification/README.md

 - Mikhail Zubkov
 - Ilona Lipp

-This list will be updated.
+This list will be extended.